Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 It got the app to display the spoofed device in the list of available devices.
 But it would not succeed when connect to it.

-As it turns out, I also had to clone the CCCDs (Client Characteristic Configuration Descriptors).
+I also had to recreate the CCCDs (Client Characteristic Configuration Descriptors).
 Once I did, the app was able to connect to the device and start sending messages.
 It wrote the same message 10 times, then disconnected: